Evening Primrose Oil

-- Evening primrose oil may have modest benefits for eczema, and it may be useful for rheumatoid arthritis and breast pain.
+- Evening primrose oil has been studied for rheumatoid arthritis and breast pain.
 However, study results are mixed, and most studies have been small and not well designed.

 - Evening primrose oil does not appear to affect menopausal symptoms.

-- Although some clinical trials have shown a benefit of evening primrose oil for PMS, the best-designed trials found no effect.
+- The best-designed clinical trials of evening primrose oil for PMS found no effect.

 Side Effects and Cautions

-- Evening primrose oil is well tolerated by most people.
+- Evening primrose oil is well tolerated by most people, when taken for short periods of time.
 Mild side effects include gastrointestinal upset and headache.

 - Evening primrose oil.
 Natural Medicines Comprehensive Database Web site.
 Accessed at www.naturaldatabase.com on June 11, 2009.